chaoss/wg-dei/focus-areas/project-and-community/issue-label-inclusivity.md

   - *Skill labels*:
      - Presence of labels to identify skills needed (e.g, Java, Python, HTML, machine learning) in the project’s list of labels and in the issue list (labels in use)

-- Observe the frequency of each label used across issues in a project.
+- Observe the frequency of each label used across issues in a project

 ## References
 - [GitHub Satellite](https://githubsatellite.com/)